tengfone/telegram_sgcheckpoint_pytutorial/README.md

 # telegram_sgcheckpoint_pytutorial
 A basic tutorial to write a telegram bot using python written by someone who does not know how to code at all (Learnt on the go).
 This version only uses telegram [CommandHandler](https://python-telegram-bot.readthedocs.io/en/stable/telegram.ext.commandhandler.html) for simplicity purposes.
 We will be using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) as a wrapper.
-We will also learn to deploy using Herokuso that you do not need to on your IDE 24/7 to run the bot)
+We will also learn to deploy using Heroku so that you do not need to on your IDE 24/7 to run the bot)

 ## Screenshots
 ![niceimage](https://user-images.githubusercontent.com/20770447/62521344-0dd6d680-b862-11e9-9a3a-e22af5106030.gif)